-Before you choose a location for the Switch, observe the following guidelines:
+When you choose a location for the Switch, observe the following guidelines:

-- Make sure that the Switch is accessible and that the cables can be connected easily. - Keep cabling away from sources of electrical noise, power lines, and fluorescent lighting fixtures. - Position the Switch away from water and moisture sources. - To ensure adequate air flow around the Switch, be sure to provide a minimum clearance of two inches (50mm). - Do not stack free-standing Switches more than four units high.
+- Make sure that the Switch will be accessible and that the cables can be easily connected. - Keep cabling away from sources of electrical noise, power lines, and fluorescent lighting fixtures. - Position the Switch away from water and moisture sources. - To ensure adequate air flow around the Switch, be sure to provide a minimum clearance of two inches (50 mm). - Do not stack free-standing Switches more than four units high.